lexibank/tlopo/out/vol3/chapter7.md

 7.6.3.5 Asplenium nidus, bird's nest fern (Aspleniaceae)

 The bird's nest fern, Asplenium nidus, usually grows as an epiphyte on the trunks or branches of trees in the rain forest or mangrove swamp.
 It has large simple fronds visually similar to banana leaves, growing to 50-150cm long and 10--20cm broad.
 The fronds are light green, often crinkled, with a black midrib.
-The fronds grow in clusters and roll back as they tum brown, creating a massive leaf nest where they are attached to the tree.
-It is an ideal under- storey plant, as it thrives in warm, humid habitats in partial or full shade ([Peekel 1984](../references.md#source-Peekel1984): 17, [Hviding 2005](../references.md#source-Hviding2005): 124).
+The fronds grow in clusters and roll back as they turn brown, creating a massive leaf nest where they are attached to the tree.
+It is an ideal understorey plant, as it thrives in warm, humid habitats in partial or full shade ([Peekel 1984](../references.md#source-Peekel1984): 17, [Hviding 2005](../references.md#source-Hviding2005): 124).

-The POc term was &ast;pʷete.
+The POc term was _&ast;pʷete_.

 <a id="p-235"></a>